Can I buy a new car online and have it delivered?

 Do I need auto insurance when I buy a car online?

 In most states, when you're buying a new car, you'll need to have car insurance before you drive off the lot.
 When buying a car online, check your current auto insurance policy if you have one; it will likely grant you a seven- to 30-day grace period covering your new car to the same extent of coverage you had on your previous car.
-You need to notify your insurance company during that window and secure appropriate coverage for your new vehicle.
-If you don't currently have a policy, nearly every state requires you obtain one before you purchase the car.
+You need to notify your insurance company and add your new vehicle to your policy during that window.
+If you don't currently have a policy, nearly every state requires you obtain one before you purchase a car.

 Learn about how insurance works for new cars.